standard-for-public-code/standard-for-public-code/criteria/document-the-code.md

 * The documentation SHOULD contain examples for all functionality.
 * The documentation SHOULD describe the key components or modules and their relationships.
 For example, this could be done as a high level architectural diagram.
 * There SHOULD be [continuous integration](../glossary.md#continuous-integration) tests for the quality of the documentation.
-* Including examples that make users want to immediately start using the codebase in the documentation of the codebase is OPTIONAL.

 ## How to test